 8th grade students may be allowed to enroll in high school level courses upon meeting specific criteria.
-Such courses include World Language, Algebra 8 or Algebra 8 Honors and Earth Science Honors and electives including Band, Choir, Orchestra, Design and Drawing for Production 8 and Career Exploration 8.
-It should be noted that these courses will receive high school credit and will count towards a student's grade point average and class ranking.
-These courses could also include students in grades 9 through 12.
+These courses include World Language, Algebra or Algebra Honors, Earth Science Honors, and electives including Band, Choir, Orchestra, Design and Drawing for Production and Career Exploration 8.
+It should be noted that these courses will receive high school credit, appear on the student's transcript, and will count towards a student's grade point average and class ranking.
+Students in grades 9 through 12 may also be enrolled in these courses.
 These high school credit courses taken in 8th grade constitute acceleration; current school, district and state criteria for acceleration apply.
 Class Rank:

 Class rank is a student's academic placement relative to all of the members of the class.
 It is determined by the weighted high school average.
-The high school average includes all final grades achieved in courses earning credit towards graduation with the exception of Physical Education.
+The high school average includes all final grades achieved in courses earning credit towards graduation, with the exception of Physical Education.
 Credit:

 Credit is a numeric value given to a subject.
 One credit is earned for study in a subject conducted five periods a week for the school year.
-One-half credit is awarded for subjects held five periods a week for one-half year or one which is held two or three days a week over an entire school year with the exception of Physical Education.
+One-half credit is awarded for subjects held five periods a week for one-half year or one which is held on alternating days over an entire school year, with the exception of Physical Education.
 Curriculum:

 Curriculum refers to a course of study offered in an educational institution by a department and tied to specific outcomes.
-Curriculum is aligned with the NYS Learning Standards.
+Curriculum is aligned with the NYS Learning Standards and is evaluated through Regents exams in specific core courses.
+Please refer to the charts on pages 4 & 5 for Regents requirements.
 Electives: